m0ha1/Housing-Prices-prediction/README.md

 This project utilizes the scikit-learn library to predict house prices based on various features such as square footage, number of bedrooms, location, and more.

-The dataset used for this project was obtained from [source].
+The dataset used for this project was obtained from kaggle .
 The data was cleaned and preprocessed before being used for training and testing the model.
 The model was trained using a variety of techniques such as linear regression and decision tree algorithms.

 In this project, I have applied several feature engineering techniques to improve the performance of the model, such as normalizing the data and adding new features based on the existing ones.